Skip to main content

 • demonstrate systematic and detailed knowledge of attachment theory

-• draw on a range of research methods that are appropriate to the study of this area of psychology, to devise and sustain arguments concerning the relative strengths and weaknesses of attachment theory
+• draw on a range of research methods appropriate to psychology to devise and sustain arguments concerning the relative strengths and weaknesses of attachment theory

 • describe and evaluate current research and theories concerning emotional regulation and interpersonal relationships

-• demonstrate an understanding of the problems and issues associated with researching and understanding relationships and emotional connections
+• understand the problems and issues associated with researching and understanding relationships and emotional connections

 • plan and present a piece of research designed to investigate attachment

-• critically discuss the ethical issues when conducting research in this area (with particular consideration of harm)
+• critically discuss ethical issues when conducting research in this area

-• demonstrate an appropriate awareness of cultural considerations in the critical evaluation of theory and research
+• demonstrate awareness of cultural considerations in the critical evaluation of theory and research

-• demonstrate the ability to think critically about research findings and key conceptual issues in this often controversial field of enquiry
+• think critically about research findings and key conceptual issues

 • critically discuss popular beliefs, applications and misconceptions about attachment